hasauino/hasauino.github.io/_projects/(3) 3d-printer.md

 name: Design and build of a large cartesian 3D printer
 tools: [3D printing, Mechanical Design]
 image: /assets/images/projects/3dprinter.png
-description: Autonomous map exploration strategy for multiple robots
+description: A test platform to be used for printing concrete
 ---

 <br>